VictorZakharov/pinwin/README.md

 ### Known Issues

 - [#17](https://github.com/VictorZakharov/pinwin/issues/17) On Windows 10 if each monitor is using different DPI, screen capture window takes portion of the screen.
+Workaround is to make sure all your monitors are using the same DPI.
+PinWin was initially designed to improve productivity on a single monitor, to avoid context switch.
+With multiple monitors, its usefulness fades.

 ### Download